Challenger bank Bunq rolls out Spanish IBANs – TechCrunch

 European IBANs are supposed to work across Europe.
 Your employer or internet provider can’t force you to get a local IBAN.
 And yet, that’s rarely the case.
 When you move to another European country, chances are the first thing you do is that you open a local bank account.

-While European fintech companies have teamed up to create a lobbying effort called ‘Accept my IBAN’, some challenger banks, such as Bunq, are adding the ability to get local bank account numbers as an intermediary fix.
+While European fintech companies have teamed up to create a lobbying effort called “Accept my IBAN”, some challenger banks, such as Bunq, are adding the ability to get local bank account numbers as an intermediary fix.
 Bunq users can also choose to associate IBANs from multiple European countries with their account.
 You have to pay a one-time fee of €9.99 every time you add a new local IBAN.

 Bunq is also drawing inspiration from Revolut, Wise, Vivid Money and others as you’ll soon be able to receive, convert and hold other currencies.
 For instance, if you’re going to a non-Euro country for an internship, you will be able to receive your salary on your Bunq account.
 Bunq is starting with USD accounts with plans to add more currencies down the road.